muthumahesh10/loan-amortization-portal/README.md

-Simple Guide to the Home Loan App
+Home Loan Amortization Schedule
-This guide will help you use the home loan calculator easily.
+This guide explains how to use the home loan calculator.

 1. Using the Calculator
-This is where you tell the website about your loan.
+This is where you enter your loan details.

 Loan Type: Choose if your interest rate will stay the same (Fixed Rate) or might change (Floating Rate).